Face relative interior of convex sets in topological vector spaces

-An empty set is a face of $C$, and the set $C$ itself is its own face.
+The empty set is a face of $C$, and the set $C$ itself is its own face.
 Nonempty faces that don't coincide with $C$ are called proper.
 It is customary to write $F\unlhd C$ for a face $F$ of $C$.

-Given a subset $S$ of a convex set $C$, the face $F\unlhd C$ that is the smallest face with respect to set inclusion that contains the set $S$ is called a minimal face.
+Given a subset $S$ of a convex set $C$, the smallest face, with respect to the inclusion, $F\unlhd C$ containing the set $S$, is called the minimal face of $S$ in $C$; in other words, $F$ is the intersection of all faces of $C$ that contain $S$.
 The minimal face is well-defined since any intersection of faces of a convex set is also a face.
-We denote the minimal face of a convex set $C$ containing $S\subset C$ by $F_{\min}(C,S)$.
+We denote the minimal face of a convex set $C$ containing $S\subset C$ by $F_{\min}(S,C)$.
 When $S$ is a singleton ($S=\{x\}$ for some $x\in X$), we abuse the notation and write $F_{\min}(x,C)$ meaning $F_{\min}(\{x\},C)$.